jeremy-jarvis/descent-tools/LEVEL-SPEC.md

     * Bit 7 is not used.

   * Cube Neighbor IDs
-    * 2 byte integer (per cube neighbor, if any)
+    * 2 byte integer (per cube neighbor)
-    * For each cube neighbor specified by the Cube Neighbor Bitmask, a 2-byte integer will follow the bitmask that represents the ID of the neighbor cube.
+    * For each cube neighbor specified by the Cube Neighbor Bitmask, a 2-byte integer will follow the bitmask - each representing the ID of the neighbor cube.
 The ID specifies the index of the neighbor cube within the cubes data.
-A cube can have multiple neighbors, which would mean that multiple cube IDs will follow the bitmask.
+A cube can have multiple neighbors, which would mean that multiple 2-byte cube IDs will follow the bitmask.

-  * Vertex References
+  * Vertex IDs
+    * 16 bytes = 2 bytes * 8 vertices
+    * Each vertex ID is a 2 byte integer that references which vertex belongs to which corner of the cube.
+Each vertex ID specifies the index of the vertex within the collection of vertices found earlier in the file.
+For example, if the vertex ID is 0, then it is the first vertex in the list.
+If the vertex ID is 5, then it is the 6th vertex.
+    * The order of the Vertex IDs indicates which corner of the cube it belongs to:
+      * 0 = Left, Front, Top
+      * 1 = Left, Front, Bottom
+      * 2 = Right, Front, Bottom
+      * 3 = Right, Front, Top
+      * 4 = Left, Back, Top
+      * 5 = Left, Back, Bottom
+      * 6 = Right, Back, Bottom
+      * 7 = Right, Back, Top

+  * Energy Center Information

+    Note: This is only present when cube is an energy center, per bitmask bit 6
+    * 1 byte integer: special (TODO: Determine what this is for)
+    * 1 byte integer: energy center number
+    * 2 byte integer: value

+  * Static Light Value
+    * 2 bytes
+    * The Static Light value should be interpreted as a 16-bit fixed-point number in 4.12 format.
+That means that 4 bits represent the integer portion of the number, and 12 bits represent the fractional portion of the number.

+  * Walls
     * TODO